 This list answers the questions, "Which celebrities have died from throat cancer?" and "Which famous people died due to throat cancer?"These notable throat cancer deaths include modern and past famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has has throat cancer as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.

 Age: Died at 58 (1899-1957)

-Birthplace: New York City, New York, USA
+Birthplace: New York City, USA, New York

 Age: Dec. at 74 (1921-1995)

 Birthplace: Wallace, Idaho, United States of America

 Age: Dec. at 58 (1943-2001)

-#52 on The Best Rock Vocalists
+#53 on The Best Rock Vocalists

 Age: Dec. at 65 (1925-1990)

-Birthplace: New York City, New York, United States of America
+Birthplace: New York City, USA, New York, Harlem